kgatilin/aihive/docs/arch/architecture_overview.md

 ## Introduction

-This document provides a high-level overview of the AI-driven development pipeline architecture, summarizing the key components, patterns, and decisions that form the foundation of the system.
-It serves as an entry point to the more detailed architecture documents and provides context for understanding the overall system design.
+This document provides a high-level overview of the AI-driven development pipeline architecture.
+It serves as an entry point to more detailed architecture documents and provides context for understanding the overall system design.

 ## Vision and Goals

-The AI-driven development pipeline aims to transform software development by enabling autonomous AI coding agents to build, test, and deploy applications with minimal human oversight.
-The architecture supports a shift from direct oversight to structured delegation, allowing human engineers to focus on product validation and governance rather than code implementation.
+The AI-driven development pipeline aims to transform software development by enabling autonomous AI coding agents to build software with appropriate human oversight.
+The architecture supports a shift from direct oversight to structured delegation, allowing engineers to focus on product validation and governance rather than code implementation.

 ### Key Architectural Goals

-1. **Enable AI Autonomy**: Create an environment where AI agents can safely and effectively generate code with appropriate constraints and guidance.
+1. **Enable AI Autonomy**: Create an environment where AI agents can safely generate code with appropriate constraints.

-2. **Maintain Human Governance**: Establish strategic human validation checkpoints to ensure quality, security, and alignment with business objectives.
+2. **Maintain Human Governance**: Establish strategic validation checkpoints to ensure quality and business alignment.

-3. **Ensure Security and Isolation**: Implement robust security controls to mitigate risks associated with AI-generated code.
+3. **Ensure Security**: Implement controls to mitigate risks associated with AI-generated code.

-4. **Support Scalability**: Design for horizontal scaling to handle increasing workloads and complexity.
+4. **Support Scalability**: Design for horizontal scaling to handle increasing workloads.

 5. **Promote Adaptability**: Create a flexible architecture that can evolve as AI capabilities advance.

-6. **Deliver Measurable Value**: Provide clear metrics and feedback mechanisms to demonstrate system effectiveness.

-## Architectural Overview

-The architecture follows a microservices approach with event-driven communication patterns, containerized execution environments, and a strong emphasis on security and human validation checkpoints.

-### Core Components
+## Core Components

-#### AI Agent Ecosystem

 ```mermaid
 graph TD